sdtemple/isweep/docs/source/usage.rst

 * ``hit*/second.ranks.tsv.gz``: alleles with putative evidence for selection (or strong correlation with a selected allele)
 * ``hit*/outlier*.txt``: files with sample haplotype IDs in clusters on excess IBD sharing

+The Gaussian bootstrap intervals are valid asymptotically (Temple and Thompson, 2024+).
 You can uncomment lines in `rule all` of the `Snakefile-roi.smk` to get percentile-based bootstrap intervals.

-The multiple-testing corrections are valid asymptotically (Temple and Thompson, 2024+).

 There is a multiprocessing version using ``Snakefile-scan-mp.smk``, which may only be useful in enormous human biobanks.